qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/workshop-overview.md

 ## Workshop goals

 * Build a shared familiarity with standard/open tools, formats, and practices.
-* Create a more collaborative/open environment for researchers.
+* Create a more collaborative/open work environment for researchers.
-* Prepare new datasets for use in the QGreenland QGIS data environment.
+* Learn to prepare datasets for use in the QGreenland QGIS data environment.

 ## ❤️  Built on open-source tools

-📜 [Git](https://git-scm.com/downloads/logos): Manages workshop content and its history
+📜 [Git](https://git-scm.com/): Manages workshop content and its history

 🐙 [GitHub](https://github.com): Tools for developing in public and community interaction